How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Regulatory workloads often face batch deadlines: end-of-day portfolio reviews, overnight compliance sweeps, and real-time transaction monitoring thresholds.
 For real-time monitoring scenarios where the 100ms per-token SLA applies, MI300X FP8 supports only 64 concurrent document streams.
 MI355X MXFP4 sustains 256 concurrent streams, processing 4x more documents under active review simultaneously.

-Throughput gains matter only if accuracy remains acceptable.
-The benchmark suite maintained near zero error rates across all tested configurations, confirming that MXFP4 quantization via Quark produces reliable inference results under production load.
+Throughput gains deliver value only if the model produces reliable output under load.
+The benchmark suite tracked inference error rates across all tested configurations.
+All results retained in this report produced zero errors across their full test duration, confirming that MXFP4 quantization via Quark produces consistent inference output under production concurrency.

 Adopting MXFP4 quantization involves minimal operational complexity when compared to other precision reduction strategies.
 The quantization workflow integrates with existing model management practices, and the quantized models deploy through standard serving frameworks.